 RDL4608S THE SA LAW OF DELICT IN THEORETICAL AND COMPARATIVE PERSPECTIVE

-Not offered in 2017.
+Not offered in 2016.
 Final Level, half course, second semester, two lectures per week.
+9 NQF credits at HEQSF level 8

 Convener: Professor A G Fagan and Associate Professor A M Price